fulstak/rhombus-wiki/content/dev/wallets/particl-core/compile-sign-builds.md

 ---
-title: Compile & Sign Particl Core builds
+title: Compile & Sign Rhombus Core builds
-subtitle: How to compile own Particl Core builds via Gitian and sign them with PGP
+subtitle: How to compile own Rhombus Core builds via Gitian and sign them with PGP
 slug:
 weight: 1
 tags:
   - dev
-  - Particl Core
+  - Rhombus Core
 ---

-This guide will walk you through compiling your own Particl Core builds via Gitian and optionally signing the builds with your PGP key and uploading the signatures to [particl/gitian.sigs](https://github.com/particl/gitian.sigs) repository.
+This guide will walk you through compiling your own Rhombus Core builds via Gitian and optionally signing the builds with your PGP key and uploading the signatures to [rhombus/gitian.sigs](https://github.com/rhombus/gitian.sigs) repository.

 {{< hint warning >}}
 **The more people would compile their builds and sign them, the better.**\